-Nick Griffin: High and lows of BNP leadership
+Nick Griffin: High and lows of political career

-Nick Griffin has "stepped aside" after 15 years as BNP leader.
-The BBC looks back on the highs and lows of the 55-year old's period at the head of the controversial party.Early years
+Nick Griffin has been expelled from the BNP, just months after stepping down as the party's leader.
+The BBC looks back on the highs and lows of the 55-year old's political career.Early years

 The Cambridge law graduate (seen here holding the number 39) was a member of the far-right National Front in the 1970s and 1980s, After the organisation broke up, Mr Griffin founded a splinter group and eventually joined the BNP in 1995, ousting John Tyndall as leader four years later after winning a majority vote in a secret ballot.Political campaigner